HGGM-LIM/limtools/README.md

 Shows the mean time-activity values for each frame for the unmasked voxels in the current dynamic image.

+## Normalize Dynamic

+Normalizes each time-activity curve in the image with its corresponding maximum value.

 ## Similarity Index

 Computes the [Jaccard index](http://en.wikipedia.org/wiki/Jaccard_index)